Weeds

 Management of weeds cost millions of dollars and it is not always entirely possible to eradicate weeds.
 We must understand one weed can be eradicated from a certain place for a certain period of time, but without continuous monitoring and follow up action, then its eradication cannot be guaranteed.
 Shared responsibility is critical as it is the duty of every individual to eradicate and maintain their property for weeds.

-The Australian Government has declared that it is the legal responsibility of every land owner to manage their property effectively to to eradicate or otherwise contain the declared weeds within their boundary under the Weed Management Act 1999.
+The Australian Government has declared that it is the legal responsibility of every land owner to manage their property effectively to to eradicate or otherwise contain the declared weeds within their boundary under the Act.

-Sorell Council as a regulator has legal authority to inspect any property and issue weed notices to the land owner under the Weed Management Act 1999.
-If the weed infestations noted in Weed Notices are not brought under control within the defined time frame, then Council may issue a Requirement Notice under the Weed Management Act 1999.
+Sorell Council as a regulator has legal authority to inspect any property and issue weed notices to the land owner under the Act.
+If the weed infestations noted in Weed Notices are not brought under control within the defined time frame, then Council may issue a Requirement Notice under the Act.
 Failure to comply with a Requirement Notice can result in an on the spot fine of up to $1,000.
 Ongoing breaches of the Act may attract more significant penalties.

 Environmental Weeds